hashicorp/terraform-provider-google/docs/r/sql_database_instance.html.markdown

 * `first_ip_address` - The first IPv4 address of the addresses assigned.
 This is
 is to support accessing the [first address in the list in a terraform output](https://github.com/terraform-providers/terraform-provider-google/issues/912) when the resource is configured with a `count`.

+* `connection_name` - The connection name of the instance to be used in connection strings.

 * `ip_address.0.ip_address` - The IPv4 address assigned.